Exploratory laparotomy: General technique

+Scar from midline incision for exploratory laparotomy (the incision circled the umbilicus to the left so as to spare the round ligament of liver).

 A vertical cut, or incision, is made in the middle of the abdomen.
 This midline incision extends from the xiphoid process at the bottom of the chest to the pubic symphysis at the bottom of the pelvis.
 The fibrous tissue of the linea alba, which separates the right and the left abdominal muscles, serves as a guide for where to cut.
 After opening the fascia, the abdominal cavity, or peritoneum, is entered.
 The surgeon then looks for evidence of injury, infection, or disease.
 In trauma exploratory laparotomy, any immediate, life-threatening bleeding is first identified and controlled.
 In these cases, sponges are often packed in the spaces around the liver and the spleen to slow bleeding until a source can be found.
 This allows the surgeon to focus on one area at a time by removing the sponges from that quadrant.

 A systematic approach is taken to examining the abdominal organs for disease.
 The small bowel is "run", or looked at segment by segment, along its entire length from the ligament of Treitz to the terminal ileum.
 The gastrocolic ligament is incised and the lesser sac is explored, including the posterior stomach and the anterior pancreas.
 The surfaces of the spleen and the liver also are examined for injury.
 If being performed for cancer staging, special attention will be paid during the exploratory laparotomy to the lymph nodes, which may be biopsied, or removed and assessed with a microscope or other special tests to see whether they contain cancerous cells indicative of cancer spread.

 If necessary, several other surgical maneuvers or procedures may be performed.